gg3z/fast-vertex-merging/README.md

 Example 1: a simple 2D mesh with repeated vertex locations, so that the simplified mesh can be validated visually.

-After launching:

-'./build/polyclean mesh_ex1.dat'
+After launching  './build/polyclean mesh_ex1.dat'

-the result should be:
+the result should be  'merged_mesh_ex1.dat'

-'merged_mesh_ex1.dat'

-Example 2: (in progress) a large randomly generated 3D mesh containing vertex clusters with a predefined diameter d.
+Example 2: a study of the execution time to merge increasingly large meshes.
+These meshes are randomly generated and contain vertex clusters with a predefined diameter d.
+The grid hashing algorithm reduces each cluster to one vertex.
-            When this mesh is simplified using a tolerance slghtly larger than the diameter d, each cluster will be reduced to one vertex.
+The code in this repository produces the following output (times are in microseconds)

+Vertices merged from 16 to 8 ; Time to merge = 105 us
+Vertices merged from 32 to 8 ; Time to merge = 179 us
+Vertices merged from 64 to 8 ; Time to merge = 326 us
+Vertices merged from 128 to 8 ; Time to merge = 515 us
+Vertices merged from 256 to 9 ; Time to merge = 3598 us
+Vertices merged from 576 to 9 ; Time to merge = 2277 us
+Vertices merged from 1152 to 9 ; Time to merge = 4684 us
+Vertices merged from 2304 to 10 ; Time to merge = 9562 us
+Vertices merged from 5120 to 14 ; Time to merge = 21720 us
+Vertices merged from 14336 to 14 ; Time to merge = 68710 us
+Vertices merged from 28672 to 12 ; Time to merge = 156295 us
+Vertices merged from 49152 to 12 ; Time to merge = 243646 us

+The relationship between initial vertices and execution time is almost linear, as expected.

+TBD:
+- random locations should be generated more "randomly"
+- there is a bug in the merging of vertices (the final number of vertices should always be 8)
+- performance can likely be improved